Rasoul-Sharifian/SurgIPC/README.md

 ## 🧠 Overview
 Keypoint detection and matching is a fundamental component of surgical image analysis.
 However, existing methods lack perspective invariance and their performance degrades with increasing surgical camera motion.
 A common workaround is to warp the image prior to keypoint detection.
 Unfortunately, existing warping methods are unsuitable for surgical settings, as they rely on assumptions such as scene planarity that do not hold in practice.

 We introduce **Surgical Image Perspective Correction (SurgIPC)**, a convex linear least-squares (LLS) approach that overcomes these limitations.
 Given a depth map, SurgIPC warps the image to correct for perspective distortion.
-The method builds upon **conformal flattening theory**, aiming to preserve angles measured in the depth map after warping, while also minimizing the adverse effects of image resampling.
+The method builds upon **conformal flattening theory**, aiming to preserve angles measured in the depth map after warping, while also minimising the adverse effects of image resampling.

 ---